 As people living in a fallen world, we know what it is to have desires.
 We experience physical pain, witness injustice, suffer under various trials and ache with loneliness and grief.
 Even when all is going relatively well, our minds imagine how wonderful it would be if we had just a tad more.
 We rightly long for the restoration of Eden, but regularly find ourselves living outside of our hopes and dreams.
 Most of the people I know desire good things: a job, a spouse, healing, children, friends, ministry, and rest.
 The question we face on a daily basis is not whether or not we have desires, but how to discern when they drift from hopeful longings to become covetousness and entitled attitudes.

-Is the object of my desire something that God has clearly denied?
+1. Is what I want something that God has clearly prohibited?

-Am I willing to use any means to attain my desire?
+2. Am I willing to use any means necessary to get what I want?

 What do I do with a sour desire?